losttrain68/character-ideas/squirrel-ranger-rogue.md

 ## Background
 **Soldier** \
 Scout.
 Veteran of the Watch, Ren is now tasked with patrolling the farmlands outside Waterdeep.
 He longs for more adventure and time in the trees.

-**RACE:** Critterfolk - Squirrel

-**MOVE:** Speed 30’.
-Climb 30’.

-**DESCRIPTION:** 3 feet 3 inches tall, 35 lbs., black fur

-**ALIGNMENT:** Neutral Good

 ## Stats